 - Services for speech therapy will only be allowed when needed to correct stuttering, hearing loss, peripheral speech mechanism problems, and deficits due to neurological disease or injury.
 Speech and/or cognitive therapy for acute illnesses and injuries are covered up to one year post injury when the services do not duplicate those provided by other eligible providers, including occupational therapists or neuropsychologists.
-This exclusion does not apply if medically necessary as part of a treatment plan. - For related provisions, see speech therapy in the Excluded Services section. - Outpatient rehabilitation services provided by a licensed physical therapist, occupational therapist, speech language pathologist, physician, or other practitioner licensed to provide physical, occupational, or speech therapy within the scope of the provider's license.
+This exclusion does not apply if medically necessary as part of a treatment plan. - For related provisions, see speech therapy and temporomandibular joint in the Excluded Services section. - Outpatient rehabilitation services provided by a licensed physical therapist, occupational therapist, speech language pathologist, physician, or other practitioner licensed to provide physical, occupational, chiropractic manipulation, or speech therapy within the scope of the provider's license.
 Services must be prescribed in writing by a licensed physician, dentist, podiatrist, nurse practitioner, or physician assistant.
 The prescription must include site, modality, duration, and frequency of treatment.
 Covered services are for the purpose of restoring certain functional losses due to disease, illness, or injury only and do not include maintenance services.
-Total covered expenses for outpatient rehabilitation services are limited to a maximum of 30 visits per contract year subject to review for medical necessity, unless medically necessary to treat a mental health diagnosis.
 Treatment of neurodevelopmental problems, and other problems associated with pervasive developmental disorders for which rehabilitation services would be appropriate, are covered when criteria for individual benefits are met.
 For information on cardiac rehabilitation, see Other Covered Services, Supplies, and Treatments section. - Services for speech therapy will only be allowed when needed to correct stuttering, hearing loss, peripheral speech mechanism problems, and deficits due to neurological disease or injury.
 Speech and/or cognitive therapy for acute illnesses and injuries are covered up to one year post injury when the services do not duplicate those provided by other eligible providers, including occupational therapists or neuropsychologists.
-This exclusion does not apply if medically necessary as part of a treatment plan. - Outpatient pulmonary rehabilitation programs are covered when prescribed by a physician for patients with severe chronic lung disease that interferes with normal daily activities despite optimal medication management. - For related provisions, see motion analysis, vocational rehabilitation, and oral/facial motor therapy in the Excluded Services section. - Services of a licensed audiologist for medically necessary audiological (hearing) services. - Services of a dentist or physician to treat injury of the jaw or natural teeth.
-Except for the initial examination, services for treatment of an injury to the jaw or natural teeth require preauthorization to be covered. - Services of a dentist or physician for orthognathic (jaw) surgery as follows: - When medically necessary to repair an accidental injury; or - For removal of a malignancy, including reconstruction of the jaw. - Services of a board-certified or board-eligible genetic counselor when referred by a physician or nurse practitioner for evaluation of genetic disease. - Medically necessary telemedical health services for health services covered by this plan when provided by a healthcare professional. - Services for chiropractic manipulation and acupuncture care for medically necessary treatment are covered.
-The combined benefit for all chiropractic manipulation and acupuncture care is limited to 24 visits per person per contract year.
+This exclusion does not apply if medically necessary as part of a treatment plan. - Outpatient pulmonary rehabilitation programs are covered when prescribed by a physician for patients with severe chronic lung disease that interferes with normal daily activities despite optimal medication management. - For related provisions, see motion analysis, vocational rehabilitation, oral/facial motor therapy, and temporomandibular joint in the Excluded Services section. - Services of a licensed audiologist for medically necessary audiological (hearing) services. - Services of a dentist or physician to treat injury of the jaw or natural teeth.
+Except for the initial examination, services for treatment of an injury to the jaw or natural teeth require preauthorization to be covered. - Services of a dentist or physician for orthognathic (jaw) surgery as follows: - When medically necessary to repair an accidental injury; or - For removal of a malignancy, including reconstruction of the jaw. - Services of a board-certified or board-eligible genetic counselor when referred by a physician or nurse practitioner for evaluation of genetic disease. - Medically necessary telemedical health services for health services covered by this plan when provided by a healthcare professional.

+Services for chiropractic manipulation and acupuncture care for medically necessary treatment are covered.